emmanuelsalawu/tp-db/README.md

 Only the **bold** part needs to be changed.
 You would remember that with -v "**/Users/esalawu/tp-db**:/var/tp-db" above, we successfully mapped "**/Users/esalawu/tp-db**" in the host computer to "/var/tp-db" in the docker instance.
 Therefore, /var/tp-db/**result_prefix** actually points to /var/tp-db/**result_prefix**.<br/>

 `echo 'Done.
 Now exiting'; `<br/>
-The informs the user that the computations have finished. <br/>
+This informs the user that the computations have finished. <br/>

 `exit" `<br/>
 This closes the docker instance and frees the resources. <br/>